 Visit the latest version of the terminology repository: https://github.com/terms4fairskills/FAIRterminology/

 The EOSC Co-creation fund supported a pilot project to move the terminology forward to proof-of-concept level between September 2020 and February 2021.
-The following overview was prepared by Pete McQuilton and Laura Molloy to summarize this funded period of activity.
+Our technical report on this work (2021-03-31) is available here: https://doi.org/10.5281/zenodo.4772741.
+The following brief overview was prepared by Pete McQuilton and Laura Molloy to summarize this funded period of activity.

 The cost of not making your data FAIR has been estimated to be €10.2B per year within the EU alone, but how do you make your data FAIR?
 What knowledge, skills and aptitudes do you need, or have to learn?
 There are a wide variety of Good Data Management and FAIR training materials and courses available, but how can you find them, or learn about the skills and expertise you need or will learn from them?
 We need a terminology to define and link the competencies necessary to make and keep data FAIR, to enable the annotation and aggregation of FAIR training materials and the creation of FAIR curricula.

 A community of FAIR researchers, training providers and ontologists assembled to create the terms4FAIRskills initiative (https://terms4fairskills.github.io/) to address this challenge.
 Thanks to an award from the EOSC Co-creation committee, we have delivered a proof-of-concept terminology to describe the skills and competencies necessary to make and keep data FAIR.
 This terminology supports cross-domain and cross-repository searching for training materials by the skills and competencies they require and confer.